Principles for the development of the taught curriculum

 10. The University will develop a framework that will allow academic credit to be awarded for student employment or short-term community/work-based placements that have involved the application or development of academic knowledge and skills relevant to the academic subject of the department offering the module.

 11. Curricula will be designed to provide students with the opportunity to develop as international citizens.
-All programmes of study will be internationally relevant, and their curricula will incorporate intercultural competence (in ways that are appropriate to their subject area) so that they can make a positive contribution to an increasingly globalised society.
+All programmes of study will be internationally relevant (in ways that are appropriate to their subject area), so that students can make a positive contribution to an increasingly globalised society.

 13. The framework proposed in principle 10 above will also apply to short periods of study abroad.

-14. The University will retain its current academic year and modular structures, but seek to increase the flexibility within these structures as far as is practicable in order to implement effectively the Principles detailed above.
-It will do this through delivery of an increased number of modules in a short-fat mode of study and increased flexibility in the potential credit values of modules, in order to facilitate placements, study abroad and research-led education.
+15. The University will retain its current academic year and modular structures, but seek to increase the flexibility within these structures as far as is practicable in order to implement effectively the Principles detailed above.
+It will do this by facilitating delivery of modules in a short-fat mode of study and through increased flexibility in the potential credit values of modules.
 It will also encourage departments to make full use of the teaching year, including the final three weeks of the Easter Term.

 2 Throughout these principles , the term 'research-led' should be understood in its broadest sense encompassing all four types of research-led education detailed in the standard definition of this term: